-Time is 450 Time is 480
+Time is 480 '''

 Note: When running in a simulator the delays might be quite long.
 On a hardware board (where the clock speed is 100 ticks/second) the delays should average to about 0.3 seconds (and 2 seconds between alarms).
 In simulation, the delay will depend on the speed of the host processor and will almost always be much slower than the actual board.
 You might want to reduce the delay parameter when running in simulation.